siddreddy07/siddreddy07/README.md

 ---

-## 📡 Connect in the Neon Void
+## 📡 Connect With ME
-Wanna team up for some neon projects?
+Wanna team up for some projects?
 Find me here!

 <div align="center">
   <a href="https://linkedin.com/in/n-siddharth-reddy-9579a1273" target="_blank">